bigearth/bitblog/_posts/2018-05-13-address-utxo.md

 ### Master HD Node

 With our root seed we can create a [BIP32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki) master hd node.
+The 2nd argument is the network. pass in `'bitcoincash'` for mainnet and `'testnet'` for testnet.

 ```js
 // master HDNode